 What is curtilage?

-The term residential curtilage, is used to describe land immediately surrounding a dwelling.
+In this blog, we’ll explain what is curtilage.
+It is useful to understand the definition of this term when planning an annexe or mobile home in your garden.
+This knowledge will help you to understand which part of your garden, or land you can use to build an annexe, and which you cannot.
+The term residential curtilage is used to describe land immediately surrounding a dwelling.
 It can include any other closely associated buildings or structures to form one enclosure.
 Within which a homeowner can have a reasonable expectation of privacy.
 For instance, a garden, a yard or an outbuilding.

 The reality is, that its definition, in planning terms is far from straightforward and can cause a great deal of confusion.
 This is where we come in.